The Rise (film): Plot

 The film opens with DI West (Spall) interviewing Harvey Miller (Treadaway) who had been framed by a gangster called Roper.
 In flashback we are shown how Harvey, 6 weeks earlier, had been released from prison where he had used information heard in prison to plan his revenge on Roper.

 Harvey tells how he has planned and executed his revenge using his friends.
 He reveals details of the failed revenge, a robbery, to West.
 West reminds Miller of a football match during which a player of a similar description to Miller's, was "let down by his team".

 There is insufficient evidence to charge Harvey.
 West leaves the room, the interview tape recording having been stopped.
 When he returns and Harvey has left, he finds that Harvey has recorded on the tape the actual details of the robbery during which he successfully took his revenge on Roper.
-Harvey is relying on West to let him succeed by ignoring the recording and letting leave the country with his friends.
+Harvey is relying on West to let him succeed by ignoring the recording and letting him leave the country with his friends.